codingmonkeys/SubEthaEdit-Modes/Documentation/ExampleMode/Documentation/RegexSymbols_xml.md

 ---
 #### <a name="tag_symbol"></a>`<symbol>`
-The `<symbol>` tag specifies what is being shown in the function popup.
+The `<symbol>` tag specifies what is being shown in the symbol popup.
 The result of regex and optional postprocessing are used to generate the symbol title.
-If the result for the title is an empty string the symbol shows up as an separator in the function popup.
+If the result for the title is an empty string the symbol shows up as an separator in the popup.
 It contains a `<regex>` tag and an optional `<postprocess>` tag.
 This tag is optional.